-This website was set up when my full website was blootered by mistake.
-Please see more about me under
+This is a temporary website that I set up when my full website was blootered by mistake.
+Please see up to date information and more about me under

 I wrote a song that got into the Top Twenty in 1961, then I was a boy banker in Africa, a guitar teacher in the USA, a psychiatric social worker in Scotland.
 I began to write books, mostly about aspects of Scottish traditional song.

 Then came the Songmaker In Schools project, in which I began to visit schools, writing new songs with the kids.

 From that came an artistic partnership with African artist Amu Logotse, which led to me becoming a storyteller and project organiser.

 I have told stories or made songs in 200 schools, 50 libraries and 30 museums in Scotland, Russia, Holland, Sweden, Canada, the USA, Uganda and England.

 I have had six books, many articles and various CDs published by others, and have published 10+ myself as Gallus Publications, and have created and performed in many shows.
 Most recently I wrote and published Bonny Collier Lads Ands Lassies, Songs of Scottish Coalmining in 2014.